sajwarna/Silex-A4/README.rst

 If you have a configuration problem use the `silex tag`_ on StackOverflow to ask a question.

-If you think there is an actual problem in Silex, please `open an issue`_ if there isn't one already created.
+If you think there is an actual problem in Silex, please make a pull request.

+Please note that this repository is mainly maintained for personnal use, so no support per se will be provided, but contributions are welcome!

 License
 -------